TrickyISIS/NextBotML/README.md

-# What is this?
+# rlgym_quickstart_tutorial_bot
-This is NextBot, a deep reinforcement learning bot made using RLGym.
-This project is made for me and my friends and my peers to work on.
+ A rocket league reinforcement learning bot made to get you up and running as fast as possible.
+Video guide available here: https://youtu.be/C92_UFZ1W-U